virginiac32/Practice/tips.md

   - run tests, handle errors

 Style
-- Use a style guideline!!!
+- Use a style guideline!
 Look some up.
-Follow it!
+Follow it.

 Algorithms
 - Implement all the core data structures and algorithms from scratch